Yazhou-Z/Game_Gold_Mine/README.md

 ## Features

-### Read maps
+### Set maps

-The program will read a map from the given directory when a ground start, and will make sure the goal can be reached.
+The program will read a map from the given directory when a ground start, which will make sure the goal can be reached.
+The map will refresh 20 times a second to guarantee the player can have more ankle choices

 ### claw_statement